ABOUT TERRY

 Beyond her literary achievements, O'Neal is deeply committed to mentoring young people.
 Through her independent publication, Make Some Noise!
 A Youth Poetry Anthology, she encourages adolescents aged 12–18 to find their voices and share their stories.
 In 2017, she released Make Some Noise IV: A Baton Rouge Youth Poetry Anthology, which includes works by local teens reflecting on the Baton Rouge police shootings, the 2016 Louisiana flood, social justice, and the personal challenges youth face in today's world.

-O'Neal is also the president of Living Better Lives, a nonprofit organization, and the founder of the National Black History Bee, a trivia competition designed to engage students in African American history.
+O’Neal is also the founder of the Chloe African American Cemetery Preservation Association, a grassroots initiative devoted to restoring and protecting historic burial grounds, preserving ancestral memory, and honoring the lives and legacies rooted in the land.
+She is also the founder of the National Black History Bee, a trivia competition designed to engage students in African American history.

 A passionate advocate for educational initiatives, O'Neal has also made her mark as a screenwriter, contributing to the writing team for the second season of the ABC daytime docu-series Home Sweet Home Hampton Roads.